Cairo Conference (1921): Meeting with Emir Abdullah

-The British representatives suggested that if Abdullah were able to control the anti-French actions of the Syrian Nationalists it would reduce French opposition to his brother's candidature for Mesopotamia, and might even lead to the appointment of Abdullah himself as Emir of Syria in Damascus.
-In the end, Abdullah agreed to halting his advance towards the French and to administer the territory east of the Jordan River for a six-month trial period during which he would be given a British subsidy of £5,000 per month.
+The British representatives suggested that if Abdullah's ability to control the anti-French actions of the Syrian nationalists would reduce French opposition to his brother's candidature for Mesopotamia and might even lead to the appointment of Abdullah himself as Emir of Syria in Damascus.
+In the end, Abdullah agreed to halting his advance towards the French and administering the territory east of the Jordan River for a six-month trial period during which he would be given a British subsidy of £5,000 per month.

-Meeting with the Palestinian Arab delegation
+Meeting with Palestinian Arab delegation

-After the conversations with the Emir, Churchill met a delegation of the 1920 Haifa Congress, representing Palestinian Muslims and Christians, and led by Musa al-Husayni.
+After the conversations with the Emir, Churchill met a delegation of the 1920 Haifa Congress that represented Palestinian Muslims and Christians and was led by Musa al-Husayni.
 They handed over a memorandum, which sounded a strong protest against British policies in Palestine.
-They complained that Great Britain "under the financial stress of the war, had sold their country to Zionists".
-They added that England, "disregarding the feelings of the inhabitants, has appointed a Jew as High Commissioner", despite "the fact that the predominating majority of the people he governs are not of his own race or faith".
-"To the most important post of justice in Palestine, namely that of Legal Secretary, or Minister of Justice, a Jew has been appointed.
-And what is worse, this official is an out and out Zionist."
+They complained that Britain, "under the financial stress of the war, had sold their country to Zionists".
+They added that England, "disregarding the feelings of the inhabitants, has appointed a Jew as High Commissioner" despite "the fact that the predominating majority of the people he governs are not of his own race or faith".
+They also stated, "To the most important post of justice in Palestine, namely that of Legal Secretary, or Minister of Justice, a Jew has been appointed.
+And what is worse, this official is an out and out Zionist".

-The delegation contested the legal validity of the Balfour Declaration, which had staked the historical claims of the Jews, according to the logic of which "the Arabs should claim Spain since once upon a time they conquered it and there developed a high civilisation."
-They criticised charged customs and trade competition, and warned for Zionists dominating the market.
-They protested against the buying up of lands, they criticized as costly; less than necessary projects to employ Jewish immigrants at double salaries, though doing less works, at a cost to public education. "...the highest posts with fat salaries are given to the Jews", the delegates complained, "while the native official, who is more conversant with local needs, is relegated to a third-class position, with a salary too little for his needs and out of all proportion with his work".
+The delegation contested the legal validity of the Balfour Declaration, which had staked the historical claims of the Jews, according to the logic of which "the Arabs should claim Spain since once upon a time they conquered it and there developed a high civilisation".
+They criticised charged customs and trade competition and warned of Zionists dominating the market.
+They protested the buying up of lands, which they criticized as costly, "less than necessary projects to employ Jewish immigrants at double salaries, though doing less works, at a cost to public education.
+Also, "the highest posts with fat salaries are given to the Jews", the delegates complained, "while the native official, who is more conversant with local needs, is relegated to a third-class position, with a salary too little for his needs and out of all proportion with his work".